Ninja-Squad/ninja-squad.github.com/_posts/2018-05-30-announcing-ngx-speculoos.md

 It's free, as in beer, and as in speach.

-It uses the standard Angular TestBed and ComponentFixture abstractions, so you should get up to speed in a few minutes.
+It uses the standard Angular `TestBed` and `ComponentFixture` abstractions, so you should be up to speed in a few minutes.

 So, if you're like us, and would like your tests to be cleaner, more readable, and easier to maintain, please give it a try and tell us what you think about it.

 Since a code snippet is worth a thousand words, here's how you would test that selecting a country in a select box makes an error message disappear, and another cities select box appear, containing expected option values, labels and selection.
 Note the absence of calls to `detectChanges` or `dispatchEvent`.
 Note the non-duplication of CSS selectors thanks to the page object pattern.
+And note the (optional) usage of some custom matchers.

 ```
     expect(tester.countryErrors).toContainText('The country is mandatory');
     expect(tester.city).toBeNull();

     tester.country.selectValue('FR');